The 7 Best Lures for Slamming River Smallmouths This Summer

 1. Topwater Plug

-Bigmouths are famous for their surface feeding, and river smallmouths will smash a prop lure with just as much crushing power.
+Largemouths are famous for their surface feeding, and river smalliess will smash a prop lure with just as much crushing power.
 Models with either one or two propellers that spray water when you twitch the bait are perfect.
 The Heddon Tiny Torpedo is a terrific choice.

 Wobblers like the Jitterbug and small poppers like the Rebel Pop-R can also produce frenzied surface action.

 Bronzebacks might chase down a damselfly one minute, grab a cricket, or nail a skittering shiner the next.
-Like trout, they’re not very selective in their feeding.
+They’re not very selective in their feeding.
 When they inhale these plugs they are simply viewing them as something that looks alive and tasty.
 Look for models that are 2 to 3 inches long in frog, silver, fire tiger, yellow, chartreuse, or black.

 Poppers and prop lures can be fished the same way.
 Deliver the lure to a likely spot and let the ripples settle.
 Twitch it once, pause, repeat.
 After two or three twitches, bring the lure back at a faster pace, experimenting with smooth and erratic retrieves.